isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Flag declarations that are distant from their first use.

-### <a name="Res-init"></a>ES.22: Don't declare a variable until you have a value to initialize it with
+### <a name="Res-init"></a>ES.22: Don’t declare a variable until you have a value to initialize it with

 ##### Reason

 Readability.
 Limit the scope in which a variable can be used.
-Don't risk used-before-set.
+Don’t risk used-before-set.
 Initialization is often more efficient than assignment.

 ##### Example, bad